 10 Best Beginner Electric Guitars 2025 in the UK

-Fender Squier Mini Stratocaster, Electric Guitar, 2-Colour Sunburst, Ideal for Beginners
+Fender Squier Sonic Stratocaster, Electric Guitar, 2-Colour Sunburst, Ideal for Beginners

 Body Type: Stratocaster